-No litigation is pending or threatened concerning the validity of the Bonds and the Refunding Bonds, and a certificate to that effect will be furnished to purchasers at the time of the original delivery of the Bonds and the Refunding Bonds.
-The District is not aware of any litigation pending or threatened questioning the political existence of the District or contesting the District's ability to receive ad valorem taxes or to collect other revenues or contesting the District's ability to issue the Bonds and the Refunding Bonds, if any.
+No litigation is pending or threatened concerning the validity of the Bonds, and a certificate to that effect will be furnished to purchasers at the time of the original delivery of the Bonds.
+The District is not aware of any litigation pending or threatened questioning the political existence of the District or contesting the District's ability to receive ad valorem taxes or to collect other revenues or contesting the District's ability to issue the Bonds.